IADR Joseph Lister Award for New Investigators

-Abstracts will be reviewed for research originality and potential for public health impact.
+All eligible abstracts will be reviewed by the IADR Joseph Lister Award Committee for research originality and potential for public health impact.

-First and second prize winners will be selected and awarded with a monetary prize and a plaque to be mailed after the meeting.
+First and second prize winners will be selected and awarded with a monetary prize, travel stipend and a plaque to be mailed after the meeting.

 The awards will consist of the following: